adiseshan1505/adiseshan1505/README.md

 ## 🚀 About Me

 - 🧑‍💻 Passionate developer and avid learner
-- 🧑‍💻 Python(LLMs, ML) and JS most used!!!
+- 🧑‍💻 AI/ML enthusiast, Web and Mobile App Developer.
-- 🚀 Currently learning Flutter
-- 👍 Mastering Full Stack Dev
+- 🚀 Mastering Full Stack Dev in JS and Mobile App Dev in FLutter
 - 🤖 Building with the latest in AI, LLMs(open source that run locally), and web tech

 ---

-## 🌟 Current Projects

--  🚀**Flutter App**
-  Building a flutter cross platform app using firebase at the backend.
-- 🔗 **Multimodal RAG Application**
-  Exploring the synergy of multiple data types and retrieval-augmented generation for smarter AI apps.

 ## 📊 GitHub Stats